nibreh/yellow-plugin-streamlist/README.md

 ## How to use Streamlist plugin?

-First you must create your playlist with some radios stream using the `[streamlist]` shortcut like this:
+First you must create your playlist with some radio streams using the `[streamlist]` shortcut like this:

     [streamlist http://stream0.wfmu.org/freeform-128k WFMU]
     [streamlist http://stream0.wfmu.org/ichiban "Ichiban Rock and Soul"]